Naxos, Greece

 We asked people if there is a lot of crime.
 They answered:

 "Naxos is generally considered a safe destination for tourists and locals alike.
 The crime rate is relatively low compared to other regions.
 Most reported incidents are minor, such as petty theft or pickpocketing, which are common in many tourist destinations.
 Violent crime is extremely rare, making Naxos a safe place for families and solo travelers.
-However, like anywhere else, it's always important for visitors to stay vigilant and take basic safety precautions, such as not leaving belongings unattended and avoiding deserted areas at night," explained one expat living in Naxos, Greece.
+However, like anywhere else, it's always important for visitors to stay vigilant and take basic safety precautions, such as not leaving belongings unattended and avoiding deserted areas at night," remarked one expat who made the move to Naxos.

 About the Author